centrapay/centrapay-docs/src/auth.md

 ### Claims

-The following table lists the claims which may be be included a user id token.
+The following table lists the claims which may be be included in a user id token.
 At minimum, the "sub" claim and one of "phone_number" or "email" will be present.

 | Name                  | Description                                                       |